routingblog/arbitration/content/_index.md

 ## Doctor’s Associates, Inc. v.
 Casarotto, 517 U.S. 681 (1996)

 - LoC Decision: https://www.loc.gov/item/usrep517681/
 - Court Listener: https://www.courtlistener.com/opinion/118029/doctors-associates-inc-v-casarotto/
 - Supreme Court Database Record: [1995-055-01](http://scdb.wustl.edu/analysisCaseDetail.php?cid=1995-055-01)

+Pull Quote (from syllabus)
+Montana's first-page notice requirement, which governs not "any contract," but specifically and solely contracts "subject to arbitration," conflicts with the FAA and is therefore displaced by the federal meas- ure.
+Generally applicable contract defenses, such as fraud, duress, or unconscionability, may be applied to invalidate arbitration agreements without contravening § 2, see, e. g., Allied-Bruce, 513 U. S., at 281, but courts may not invalidate arbitration agreements under state laws applicable only to arbitration provisions
 ## Green Tree Financial Corporation-Alabama v.
 Randolph, 531 US 79 (2000)

 - Court Listener: https://www.courtlistener.com/opinion/118394/green-tree-financial-corp-ala-v-randolph/